-162 INO C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree- X seeking applicants?
+Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree- Х seeking applicants?

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2014.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2016.

 C8A ADMISSION

 C8A Require Recommend Require for Some Consider if Submitted Not Used

-C8A SAT or ACT X
+C8A SAT or ACT Х

-C8A ACT only X
+C8A ACT only Х

-C8A SAT only X
+C8A SAT only Х

-C8A SAT and SAT Subject Tests or X
+C8A SAT and SAT Subject Tests or Х

 ACT

-C8A SAT Subject Tests only X
+C8A SAT Subject Tests only Х

-C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2014, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):
+C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2016, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):

 C8B ACT with Writing Component required

-C8B ACT with Writing component recommended X
+C8B ACT with Writing component recommended

 C8B ACT with or without Writing component accepted

-C8C Please indicate how vour institution will use the SAT or ACT writing component check all that ar :vlac 000 i icasc indicate now your montanon win asc the orth or / to r writing Component , or look all triat ap opiy.
+38 3 Please indicate how your i nstitution v will use t the SAT or ACT writina comp component; check all that apply: SAT essay ACT essay

-CSC C8C For adm issi on
+C8C

+$\textbf{C8C} \ \ \text{For admission}$

-C8C For placement C8C For advising
+For placement For advising

 C8C In place of an application essay

-C8C As a validity check on the application essay
+As a validity check on the application essay

-C8C No college policy as of now
+C8C No college policy as of now Х Х

-C8C Not using essay component
+Not using essay component

-SAT essay ACT essay

-X Χ

-L

-CSD In addition. does v our institution i ise applicants' test scores for academic advising?

-III addition, does your institution use applicants lest scores for acau 211
+In addition, does your institution emic advising?

 C8D Yes No

-Y

-C8E Latest date by which SAT or ACT scores must be received for fall- April 1, 2013 C8E Latest date by which SAT Subject Test scores must be received for fall-term admission
+C8E Latest date by which SAT or ACT Latest date by which SAT Subjec fall-term admission April 1, 2015

-C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some C8F
+C8F C8F If necessary, use this space to cl arify your test polic cies (e.g., if tests a are recommended for some

-C8G Please indicate which tests your institution uses for placement (e.g., state tests):
+C8G Please indicate which tests your insti tution uses for placer nent (e.g., state test s):

-- . (.
-3 , - /

-C8G SAT X
+C8G SAT Х

-C8G ACT X
+C8G ACT Х

 C8G SAT Subject Tests

-C8G X

-C8G CLEP X

-C8G Institutional Exam X

-C8G State Exam (specify):
+C8G AP Х r -